lorforlinux/docs.beagleboard.io/intro/support/index.rst

    :alt: Download beagle-version output

 .. tip::
-   You can send the beagle-version.txt you just downloaded or you can use paste output from terminal to https://pastebin.com/ and send us the link of your beagle-version output.
+   For debugging purposes you can either share the ``beagle-version.txt`` file you just downloaded using the steps shown in pictures above Or you can just paste the terminal output of ``sudo beagle-version`` to https://pastebin.com/ and send us the link.

 Community resources
 ===================